-Fitness professionals and wellness coaches should refer individuals to a registered dietitian or healthcare provider if they identify eating patterns that may contribute to macronutrient or micronutrient deficiencies.
+Fitness professionals and wellness coaches should refer individuals to a registered dietician or healthcare provider if they identify eating patterns that may contribute to macronutrient or micronutrient deficiencies.
 In the U.S. population, there are documented micronutrient deficiencies.
-Table 5 displays data from the 2005 to 2016 U.S. National Health and Nutrition Examination Surveys documenting such deficiencies (Reider et al., 2020; Bird et al., 2017).
-Commonly reported micronutrient deficiencies worldwide include iron, folate, zinc, iodine, and vitamin A (Kiani et al., 2022).
+Data from the 2005 to 2016 National Health and Nutrition Examination Surveys found that 45% of the U.S. population had a Vitamin A deficiency, 46% vitamin C, 95% vitamin D, 84% vitamin E, and 15% zinc (Reider et al., 2020).
+Vitamin B12 deficiency may also exist in up to 5% of the U.S. population (Bird et al., 2017).
+Commonly documented micronutrient deficiencies worldwide include iron, folate, zinc, iodine, and vitamin A (Kiani et al., 2022).
+Among individuals with inadequate nutritional intake, participation in extreme dieting or very low-calorie diets may increase existing nutrient deficiencies (Malik et al., 2020).
+When combining lifestyle interventions with medications, there are several dietary/nutritional aspects that the fitness professional and wellness coach should consider.